Have a question? Need assistance? Use our online form to ask a librarian for help.

-This Guide to Law Online research guide focuses on country of Belarus.
+This Guide to Law Online research guide focuses on the country of Belarus.
 In compiling this research guide, emphasis has been placed on sites offering the full texts of laws, regulations, and court decisions, along with commentary from lawyers writing primarily for other lawyers.
 Materials related to law and government that were written by or for lay persons also have been included, as have government sites providing general information.
 Although this research guide is selective, inclusion of a site or resource does not constitute endorsement by the Law Library of Congress.

 If researchers have information identifying any online sources not yet included, as well as comments on errors or changes in addresses, conditions, or contents that warrant changes in the descriptions of these jurisdictional guides, please submit suggestions via the Law Library's Ask a Librarian form.
 The editors of the guide are grateful for your feedback.